1. Introduction

 via custom properties.

-As font data may need to be fetched from a remote source, CSSFontFaceValue
+As font data may need to be fetched from a remote source, CSSFontFaceValue is a subclass

-of CSSResourceValue
+of CSSResourceValue.

 Spec up ColorValue <https://github.com/w3c/css-houdini-drafts/issues/159>

-5. CSSStyleValue
+5. CSSStyleValue normalization

-This section describes how normalized CSSStyleValue
+This section describes how normalized CSSStyleValue objects are

 constructed from CSS DOMString values.